Elliott Portnoy: Dentons

-In line with Portnoy's business vision, the combination of Dentons and Chinese law firm 大成 was announced in January 2015 which created the world's largest law firm upon completion.
+In line with Portnoy's business vision, the combination of Dentons and Chinese law firm 大成 was announced in January 2015, which created the world's largest law firm upon completion.

-2015 saw several major regional expansions for the firm.
-In April 2015, Dentons US agreed to a merger with Atlanta-based law firm McKenna Long & Aldridge which was completed in June of that year.
-In November 2015, Dentons completed its combination with 大成 which created the world's largest law firm upon completion, and also announced combinations with offices in Hungary, Luxembourg, and South Africa during 2015.
+In 2015, there were several major regional expansions for the firm.
+In April 2015, Dentons US agreed to a merger with Atlanta-based law firm McKenna Long & Aldridge, which was completed in June of that year.
+In November 2015, Dentons completed its combination with 大成, which created the world's largest law firm upon completion, and also announced combinations with offices in Hungary, Luxembourg, and South Africa during 2015.

+In December 2023, Elliott announced his intention to stand down as Global CEO in November 2024.

 Awards and honors

 In 2009, Portnoy was named the top D.C. lawyer in the category of "Lobbying Law" by the Washington Business Journal.
 He was also recognized as one of the nation's top lobbyists by Washingtonian magazine, which also credited him for the growth of Sonnenschein's lobbying practice.

-He has been selected for the past three years as a prominent government relations specialist by Super Lawyers, and as one of Washington's “Legal Elite” by Washington CEO magazine.
-Lawdragon named him one of its “100 Managing Partners You Need to Know” in 2008 and in its 2010 edition, Chambers USA calls him “a tremendously respected attorney.”
+He has been selected for the past three years as a prominent government relations specialist by Super Lawyers and as one of Washington's “Legal Elite” by Washington CEO magazine.
+Lawdragon named him one of its “100 Managing Partners You Need to Know” in 2008.
+In its 2010 edition, Chambers USA calls him “a tremendously respected attorney.”

+Portnoy was recognized by Best Lawyers in America 2022 edition and was named “Lawyer of the Year”, Government Relations Practice.

 Community service

-In 1988 while studying at Oxford University as a Rhodes Scholar, Portnoy founded the organization Kids Enjoy Exercise Now (KEEN) with his wife, Estee Portnoy, and expanded it to Washington, D.C., in 1992.
+In 1988, while studying at Oxford University as a Rhodes Scholar, Portnoy founded the organization Kids Enjoy Exercise Now (KEEN) with his wife, Estee Portnoy, and expanded it to Washington, D.C., in 1992.
 KEEN is a nonprofit organization that provides sports opportunities to children with severe and profound disabilities.
-Starting in 2006, the organization expanded beyond Washington, D.C. to eight U.S. cities.
+Since 2006, the organization has expanded beyond Washington, D.C. to eight U.S. cities.
 Portnoy also serves on the board of directors of several non-profit foundations including the MetaCancer Foundation.

 In 1999, Washingtonian magazine named him "Washingtonian of the Year" for his work with Kids Enjoy Exercise Now.

+In April 2019, Portnoy joined the Board of Directors of Catalyst, a global non-profit working with some of the world's most influential business leaders and companies committed to advancing and progressing women in the workplace.